serbanghita/Mobile-Detect/README.md

 Your website's _content strategy_ is important!
 You need a complete toolkit to deliver an experience that is _optimized_, _fast_ and _relevant_ to your users.
 Mobile_Detect class is a [server-side detection](http://www.w3.org/TR/mwabp/#bp-devcap-detection) tool that can help you with your RWD strategy, it is not a replacement for CSS3 media queries or other forms of client-side feature detection.

-##### This month updates
+##### Announcements

-**THANK YOU** for your continuous support and feedback!
+For `2.x` branch we are no longer taking optimizations pull requests, but only new regexes and User-Agents for our tests.
+On `2.x` releases we are focusing on **new tablets only**.
+All the pull requests about TVs, bots or optimizations will be closed and analyzed after `3.0.0-beta` is released.

 Still working on `3.0.0` branch to provide you with device detection!
 We're really excited on this one!
 We would like to speed this up, but life and family gets in the way ;)

 Special thanks to **JetBrains** for providing licenses for **PHPStorm**.
 In case you never heard or tried PHPStorm, you're